 Allowing for freedom of thought and expression

 Compassionate leaders create a culture of openness in the organization.
-This might include a breakdown of rigid hierarchical structures, allowing different opinions to be heard and most importantly, welcomed as well.
-Additionally, compassionate leaders also create diverse organizations that feature employees’ from all background.
+This might include a breakdown of rigid hierarchical structures, allowing different opinions to be heard and, most importantly, welcomed as well.
+Additionally, compassionate leaders also create diverse organizations that feature employees from all backgrounds.
 They make a conscious effort to be inclusive and broad-minded.

 Transparency becomes a core value